g-leech/argmin-gravitas/_posts/2016-09-01-nonvicious-responses-unemployment.markdown

 </div>
 <br>

 Automation is maybe the main way that technology improves most people's lives: aside from foolish <a href="{{posit}}">status</a> exceptions like Apple products, big reductions in manufacturing cost usually mean big reduction in the end cost of goods.
-Obviously, replacing labour costs with lower machine costs benefits rich machine-owners <i>most</i>, but automation also allows giant price cuts in all kinds of things; over the last two centuries these cuts have transformed society, increasing equality enormously by making things affordable for the first time.<br><br>
+Obviously, replacing labour costs with lower-marginal-cost machines benefits rich machine-owners <i>most</i>, but automation also allows giant price cuts in all kinds of things; over the last two centuries these cuts have transformed society, increasing equality enormously by making things affordable for the first time.<br><br>

 Besides the obvious example - that we now produce a volume of food far beyond the needs of the entire world population (<a href="{{food}}">2940kcal per person per day</a>, though with terrible distributive failures) - consider that a single ordinary shirt takes <a href="{{labour}}">508 hours of labour</a> to produce on a spinning wheel and hand-loom - so you would expect to pay something above <a href="{{wolfram}}">$3600</a> at current minimum wage (still $900 at 1400CE wage levels). <a href="#fn:4" id="fnref:4">4</a> Getting costs as near to zero as possible is the way we will solve the easy problem of human existence, scarcity of basic goods and leisure. <a href="#fn:5" id="fnref:5">5</a><br><br>